testingitman/backtester/README.md

 OAuth flow.
 On success the backend stores the returned access token in memory for subsequent API calls.

+Set `frontend_url` in `config.yaml` to the address where the React app is served (default `http://localhost:5173/`).
+The backend redirects here after successful authentication.

 ## RSS Monitor

 The `rss_monitor.py` script polls the feed defined in `config.yaml` every five minutes,